jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

         )
         self.assertIsNone(a_dictionary['another_key'])

-* I now add a test for setting the default value to something other than :ref:`None`
+* I now add a test for setting the default value to something other th:ref:`None`

   .. code-block:: python